Spectrum oscillations from features in the potential of single-field inflation: Introduction

 In this work we focus on power spectra with oscillations around the peak.
 The oscillatory pattern is distinctive and possibly detectable, indicating a sharp feature in the inflationary dynamics.
-It can be caused by the reentry of $k$-modes in the horizon, a change in the sound speed \cite{Ballesteros:2018wlw}, the backreaction of the entropy modes on the adiabatic modes in multi-field inflation \cite{Fumagalli:2020nvq, Braglia:2020taf}, or by a step in the inflaton potential \cite{Starobinsky:1992ts, Adams:1997de, Adams:2001vc, Leach:2000yw, Leach:2001zf, Covi:2006ci, Hamann:2007pa, Hazra:2010ve, Liu:2010dh, Cadavid:2015iya, GallegoCadavid:2016wcz, Fard:2017oex, Kefala:2020xsx}.
+It can be caused by the reentry of $k$-modes in the horizon, a change in the sound speed \cite{Ballesteros:2018wlw}, the backreaction of the entropy modes on the adiabatic modes in multi-field inflation \cite{Fumagalli:2020adf,Fumagalli:2020nvq, Braglia:2020taf,Fumagalli:2021cel}, or by a step in the inflaton potential \cite{Starobinsky:1992ts, Adams:1997de, Adams:2001vc, Leach:2000yw, Leach:2001zf, Covi:2006ci, Hamann:2007pa, Hazra:2010ve, Liu:2010dh, Cadavid:2015iya, GallegoCadavid:2016wcz, Fard:2017oex, Kefala:2020xsx}.
 The last example is the minimal realization of a sharp feature that involves single-field inflation dynamics and a canonical kinetic term.
 Motivated by the original proposal \cite{Starobinsky:1992ts}, where the effects of singular points in the inflationary potential were studied, we study here smooth variations of the basic setup, focusing on model-independent features.
 We compute analytically and numerically the evolution of the curvature perturbations and find a strong enhancement of the scalar spectrum.
 In addition, we observe a burst of oscillations, generated solely by step-like changes in the inflaton potential.

 As we show in the following section, a sharp drop in the potential of the inflaton field detunes the relative phase between the real and imaginary parts of the curvature perturbation, so that oscillations in the amplitude of the spectrum appear, while no reentry of modes takes place.
 The characteristic period of the oscillations depends on the position of the feature, while interference patterns are also apparent.
 We demonstrate that, even though the strong features in the underlying inflaton evolution may not be simple and the range of generated spectra extensive, an analytical understanding of their form is feasible.
 This is achieved by approximating the time-dependent inflaton background through a series of ``pulses" that affect the evolution of the fluctuations.
+A similar approach has been followed in ref. \cite{Kaloper:2003nv, DAmico:2020euu, DAmico:2021vka} in order to study inflation that is realized through a series of bursts of cosmic acceleration, separated by intervals of decelerated expansion.
+Our setup can be viewed as a reduced version of the so-called ``rollercoaster cosmology" \cite{DAmico:2020euu}.